PatSunter/credo/doc/credo-intro.rst

   `Paraview <http://www.paraview.org/>`_,
   and `MayaVI <http://mayavi.sourceforge.net/>`_.

-.. seealso:: :ref:`uwa-pythonlinks`
+.. seealso:: :ref:`credo-pythonlinks`

-The fact that UWA is written in Python doesn't prevent you from using a favourite tool or language for your final analysis work - in this case, UWA is being written to allow you to extract the needed observables from a set of model results in common formats such as CSV or XML files.
+The fact that CREDO is written in Python doesn't prevent you from using a favourite tool or language for your final analysis work - in this case, CREDO is being written to allow you to extract the needed observables from a set of model results in common formats such as CSV or XML files.